The Witches' Pyramid

 When you are casting a spell, crafting an art, taking an action, be certain you are consciously aware.
 In Cunningham's 13 Goals of a Witch, he added "Know Yourself" and "Know Your Craft."
 Aside from looking at all perspectives of the issue at hand, make sure you are balanced in your thoughts and actions.
 To be effective, magick requires you know yourself and your craft on a deeper level than simply the surface.
 Study, research, practice, and repeat as often as necessary until magick becomes second nature to you.

 Use these questions to help you To Know:

-To will is very closely related to the last concept as without knowing your will, you cannot apply it.
-The Witch must bring together his or her thoughts, passions, emotions, and energies to direct them toward his or her goal.
+To Will is very closely related to the last concept as without knowing your Will, you cannot apply it.
+The Witch must bring together their thoughts, passions, emotions, and energies to direct them toward their goal.
 This step requires a significant amount of self-discipline because you must be able to act on what you want most, not what is wanted right now.
-Thus, your will must have unwavering purpose.
-The Witch must stand ready to put the required energy into making his or her will manifest.
+Thus, your Will must have unwavering purpose.
+The Witch must stand ready to put the required energy into making their Will manifest.

 Consider these questions to hone your focus and intent:

 - Have you clearly defined your objective?

 - Is this truly in sync with your Will?
 Or is this just a passing fancy?

 - Is this but one step on the way to accomplishing your ultimate goal or dream?